Skip to Content

 Hard water is something you either have in your state or you don’t.

 While you can probably monitor the water contents and appeal to your local council if the water quality is poor, you will probably have to live with the hard water in your pipes.
-However, you can definitely save your plants from a nasty fate.

-If you lived in a small apartment with one snake fern, then you could probably buy a few gallons of water a week and use this for your lonely plant.
-However, a larger garden or having several plants you want to care for means you need to step up.
+If you lived in a small apartment with one snake fern, you could buy a few gallons of water a week and use this for your lonely plant.

-By using technology, you can create a healthy garden too.
-Start by installing a water filter to help you take out the mineral contents of the water and have clean water for your plants.
+One way to go about it is to install a water filter to help you take out the mineral contents of the water and have clean water for your plants.

 Another great way to protect your plants from hard water damage is to get filtered or natural water in bulk.

-While my grass does fine with a tap water spray, my irises and orchids are more picky, and I load up a couple of large plastic containers to take to a nearby stream where I scoop water for them each week.
+While my grass does fine with a tap water spray, my irises and orchids are more picky, and I load up a couple of large plastic containers to take to a nearby stream, where I scoop water for them each week.

 This is a pain, but my plants have never looked better since I cut out the hard water that comes from my taps.